creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-vae.md

 ### Key concept

 The key concept around VAE is that we will try to optimize the learning of the non-linear projection operation $$p(z/x)$$ thanks to the variational inference formalism.
-Indeed, variational inference allows to approximate a complex probability (in our case $$p(z/x)$$) by a simpler model thanks to the use of the KL divergence tool.
+Indeed, variational inference allows to approximate a complex probability (in our case $$p(z/x)$$) by a simpler model with the help of the KL divergence tool.

 Moreover, for simplification purposes, we will also try to project the input data in a Z space with a Gaussian probability density (i.e. $$p(z) = \mathcal{N}(0,I)$$).
 This will allow us to efficiently structure the latent space by concentrating the information close to the origin while avoiding holes.